*This post may contain affiliate links, see our disclosure policy for details.

 - Ensure that the bread is free of honey as an ingredient for babies under 1 year old.

 Fresh bread vs. toast for the perfect baby finger food

 For babies, we always choose toast!
 Remember, fresh, soft bread is considered to be a choking hazard until approximately 18 months of age, depending on your child’s chewing skills.
 This is because it tends to gum up and form balls in babies’ mouths, which could then get lodged in the airway.
 But, when prepared properly, the risk is greatly reduced.

-To help prevent choking, you can lightly toast the bread to make it slightly more firm.
+To help prevent choking, you can lightly toast the bread to make it slightly firm.
 This also makes it easier for your baby to hold, as it won’t be too soft, and therefore won’t fall apart as easily.

 I always get a ton of questions asking me how long to toast the bread for, but honestly, this varies and depends on the type of bread you’re using, and what toaster you have!
 Generally, you want to toast the bread until it becomes a light brown color and can break apart easily.
 If it’s toasted for too long, it may become too crunchy and dry.